upgt-testing/cassandra/build-and-run-test.md

 2. **Build dependency** (`build.xml:1021-1023`): Added `build-restart-adapter` target
 3. **Test naming convention** (`build.xml:1104`): Updated to accept `*_RestartInjected` naming pattern

-## Known Issues

-Two test files have compilation issues and have been temporarily excluded:
-- `PaxosRepair2Test_RestartInjected.java` (method reference errors)
-- `PaxosRepairTest_RestartInjected.java` (private method access errors)

-These tests are renamed with `.skip` extension and will be addressed separately.

 ## Troubleshooting

 1. **"Unsupported JDK version used: 1.8"**: You need to set `JAVA_HOME` to Java 17 and use `-Duse.jdk17=true`